DanielObi23/FocusFlow/README.md

 ## Overview

 FocusFlow helps users develop new skills by creating personalized learning paths with step-by-step guidance.
-The application breaks down complex skills into manageable tasks qnd lets users record their skills and work experience
+The application breaks down complex skills into manageable tasks and lets users record their skills and work experience

 ## Key Features